Reserve a room or suite at almost any hotel in Paris - or, for that matter, anywhere in France - and you'll see stars.

 If you look carefully, you can find plenty of lovely boutique 3-star hotels located in 17th and 18th century townhouses and even mansions.

-According to the French star rating system, all guestrooms must have an en suite bathroom.
-Rooms may still feel tiny (this is the norm in Paris hotels) - together, the guestroom plus bathroom must total almost 50% more square footage than guestrooms (without bath) in 1- and 2-star hotels, so this still doesn't add up to much space.
+According to the French star rating system, all guestrooms in 3-star hotels must have an en suite bathroom.
+Rooms may still feel tiny (this is the norm in Paris hotels, almost regardless of the star rating) - together, the guestroom plus bathroom must total almost 50% more square footage than guestrooms (without bath) in 1- and 2-star hotels, so this still doesn't add up to much space.

 However, many 3-star hotels will offer rooms in several different size categories, so you may want to consider booking a larger room - Booking.com does a good job of showing you different room choices when you click on the hotel name.